ryanlow64/tp/docs/UserGuide.md

 Creates a new event in REconnect.

-Format: `add_event pid/PROPERTY_ID cid/CLIENT_ID etype/EVENT_TYPE at/EVENT_START [note/EVENT_NOTE]`
+Format: `add_event at/EVENT_START etype/EVENT_TYPE cid/CLIENT_ID pid/PROPERTY_ID note/EVENT_NOTE`

-* Creates an event with the specified property, client, event type, start time and optional note
+* Creates an event with the specified start date and time, event type, property, client, and note
+* Event start time must be in the format "DD-MM-YYYY HHmm"
+* Event type describes the nature of the event (e.g., "conference", "meeting")
+* The client ID refers to the index number shown in the displayed client list
+* The client ID **must be a positive integer** 1, 2, 3, ...
+* The client must exist in REconnect
 * The property ID refers to the index number shown in the displayed property list
 * The property ID **must be a positive integer** 1, 2, 3, ...
 * The property must exist in REconnect
-* The client ID refers to the index number shown in the displayed client list
-* The client ID **must be a positive integer** 1, 2, 3, ...
-* The client must exist in REconnect
-* Event type describes the nature of the event (e.g., "viewing", "meeting")
-* Event start time must be in the format "YYYY-MM-DD HH:mm"
-* Event note is optional and can contain additional details
+* Event note can contain additional details about the event

 Examples:
-* `add_event pid/1 cid/1 etype/viewing at/2024-01-15 14:30 note/Property viewing at 123 Main St`
+* `add_event at/30-04-2025 1700 etype/meeting cid/1 pid/1 note/Property viewing at 123 Main St`
-* `add_event pid/3 cid/2 etype/meeting at/2024-01-20 10:00`
+* `add_event at/01-09-2026 1400 etype/others cid/3 pid/2 note/Thank client for successful deal`

 ### Editing an event : `edit_event`

 Edits an existing event in REConnect

-Format: `edit_event INDEX [etype/EVENT_TYPE] [pid/PROPERTY_ID] [cid/CLIENT_ID] [at/EVENT_DATE_TIME] [note/NOTE]`
+Format: `edit_event INDEX [at/EVENT_DATE_TIME] [etype/EVENT_TYPE] [cid/CLIENT_ID] [pid/PROPERTY_ID] [note/NOTE]`

-* Edits the client at the specified `INDEX`.
-The index refers to the index number shown in the displayed client list.
-The index **must be a positive integer** 1, 2, 3, ...
+* Edits the event at the specified `INDEX`.
+The index refers to the index number shown in the displayed event list, and should be a _positive integer_ e.g. 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* The same list of constraints in `add_event` apply.
 * If the start time is updated, the event list will be automatically re-sorted in the order they happen

 ### Listing all events : `list_event`